What is The Dark Side of Entrepreneurship?

 You worked as a contractor under the name of a different company.

-I have no idea what my working as a contractor had to do with him, asking for a fake certificate.
-But he made a point.
+I have no idea what my working as a contractor had to do with him, asking for a fake certificate but he vented out all his anger on me.

 So – like a disgruntled employee, what do you do?